 - Latest LUCI publication: Exploring City Nightscapes.
 LUCI recently published the book Exploring City Nightscapes which looks at how different cities across the world have created their luminous landscapes, or “nightscapes”.
 Featuring conversations with urban lighting decision-makers – from Amsterdam, Antwerp, Bologna, the City of London, Ghent, Geneva, Jyväskylä, Lyon, Rotterdam, Seoul, Shanghai and Strasbourg – the book explores their different approaches and common challenges.
 The digital version of Exploring City Nightscapes is available for free download on the LUCI website.

 - Upcoming publication: Cities Guide to Smart Lighting.
 To help cities deal with developments in the realm of smart lighting, LUCI has produced the Cities Guide to Smart Lighting – a white paper from cities, for cities.
-It aims to help cities form their vision on smart lighting, chooses their development paths, and support possible actions towards realisation.
+It aims to help cities form their vision on smart lighting, choose their development paths, and support possible actions towards realisation.
 This concise guide includes insights and advice from city experts and provides concrete tips to support decision-making and action.

 - Upcoming event: Lyon Light Festival Forum.
 The Lyon Light Festival Forum (LLFF), organised by LUCI in collaboration with the City of Lyon on 8-10 December 2021, will offer creative lighting professionals from around the world a unique space to explore new forms of creative lighting in the urban space.
 This year’s LLFF will explore how cities are involving children and young people in designing and establishing better lighting policies for public spaces.
 Cities, artists, designers & other lighting professionals are invited to attend the event, in-person or online!